aditya0929/shirt-design/README.md

 # Shirt Design

-customize and download your tshirt with custom logo or decal design from the custom  uploaded image.
+customize and download your Tshirt with custom logo or decal design from the custom  uploaded image.
 (there is a problem in generated Ai images and designs for now in the backend )

 ## tech used